 Here "dep" is the set containing the nodes of the dependent side.
 These nodes will be replaced by the solver with the independent nodes from the set "indep".
 In this case the equations will be written in the nastran format "nas" (in nastran called MPC).
 The parameter "rx12" defines the displacement system as rectangular "r", the rotational axis is "x" and the "12" defines the number of segments in 360 deg, therefore the angle of the segment is 360 deg /12.
-If omitted then the value is calculated for each node separate.
+Attention: The sign of the number-of-segments must be negative if the angle between the independent side and the dependent side is negative.
+If the nr-of-segments is omitted then the value is calculated for each node separate.
 The "c" triggers the correction of the position of the dependent nodes to a position defined by the angle of the segment (highly recommended), "u" would prevent the correction.
 The "1" will be the identifier for the equations if the format is nas (nastran).
 In case the format would be ans (ansys) then the "1" would be the number of the first equation.
 No number is required for abq (abaqus and calculix).
 If the coordinate system of the displacements is cylindrical (rtz) then the example would be: